Ambani's Reliance Jio delays India IPO, 2025 listing not on cards, sources say

 PHOTO

-Valued by analysts at over $100 billion, Jio wants to achieve higher revenues and a bigger subscriber base for its telecom business, and expand its other digital offerings, so that its valuation can increase further before an IPO, said the first source in describing the rationale for the delay.
+Valued by analysts at over $100 billion, Jio wants to achieve higher revenues and a bigger subscriber base for its telecom business, and expand its other digital offerings, so that its valuation can rise further before an initial public offering, said the first source in describing the rationale for the delay.

+Shares of its parent conglomerate Reliance Industries fell sharply after the Reuters report and were down 1.8% in afternoon Mumbai trade.
+Given its significant weighting in key indexes, Reliance's fall also dragged the broader Indian market into negative territory.

 Nearly 80% of Jio Platforms' latest annual revenue of $17.6 billion came from its telecom business -- Reliance Jio Infocomm, India's biggest player.
 But Ambani is also fast-expanding his other niche digital businesses focused on developing apps, connected devices and AI solutions for enterprises.